hassanshahzadaheer/automation/README.md

 2. Copy and paste the provided code into the file.

-3. Save the file with a `.py` extension, for example, `downloads_organizer.py`.
+3. Save the file with the extension of a `.py` extension, for example, `downloads_organizer.py`.

-4. Open a terminal or command prompt and navigate to the directory where the script file is saved.
+5. Open a terminal or command prompt and navigate to the directory where the script file is saved.

-5. Run the script by executing the following command:
+6. Run the script by executing the following command:

    ```shell
    python downloads_organizer.py
    ```

-6. The script will start monitoring the `Downloads` folder and automatically move files to their respective folders based on their extensions.
+7. The script will start monitoring the `Downloads` folder and automatically move files to their respective folders based on their extensions.

-7. Screenshots saved on the desktop will also be moved to a separate `Screenshots` folder.
+8. Screenshots saved on the desktop will also be moved to a separate `Screenshots` folder.

-8. The script will run continuously until you manually stop it by pressing `Ctrl + C`.
+9. The script will run continuously until you manually stop it by pressing `Ctrl + C`.

 ### Configuration